What is plantar fasciitis?

 Avoid jumping, running and/or similar activities to relieve pain or discomfort in your foot.
-Those activities inflame or tax your arch tendon.
-You can also try changing your footwear to see if this reduces the amount of pressure on your foot arches.
+Those activities inflame or tax the arch of your foot.
+You can also try changing your footwear to reduce the pressure on your foot’s arches.

-Doing exercises aimed at stimulating circulation in the damaged tissue is a good way to treat plantar fasciitis.
-Special focus should be placed on strength training, which has been shown to be effective in preventing further injury.
-Most people will also benefit from stretching the Achilles tendon and the leg muscle, as well as performing exercises to increase arch stability and mobility in the foot and ankles.
+Exercises that stimulate circulation in the damaged tissue can help treat plantar fasciitis.
+Focus on strength training, which has been shown effective in injury prevention.
+You may also benefit from stretching the Achilles tendon and the leg muscle, as well as exercises to increase arch stability and mobility in the foot and ankles.

 Use the Injurymap screening tool to find out if you are ready to treat your heel and foot pain with rehabilitative exercises.

 Health facts and statistics about plantar fasciitis